 How to use Degarelix Solution, Reconstituted (Recon Soln)

-Read the Patient Information Leaflet provided by your pharmacist before you start using degarelix and each time you get a refill.
-If you have any questions, consult your doctor or pharmacist.
+Read the Patient Information Leaflet if available from your pharmacist before you start using degarelix and each time you get a refill.
+If you have any questions, ask your doctor or pharmacist.

 The first dose is given as two injections.
 The following monthly doses are given as one injection.
 Make sure your injection site is free of any pressure from belts, waistbands, or other types of clothing.
 The injection site should not be close to the ribs and should be changed each time to lessen discomfort after the injection.